jaheyns/CfdOF/Readme.md

 ### Submitting Bugs

-Please discuss issues on the [CfdOF dedicated FreeCAD forum thread](https://forum.freecadweb.org/viewtopic.php?f=18&t=21576).
+Please discuss issues on the [CFDFoam dedicated FreeCAD forum thread](https://forum.freecadweb.org/viewtopic.php?f=18&t=24147).

+For previous discussions see [CFD WB forum thread](https://forum.freecadweb.org/viewtopic.php?f=18&t=21576).
 ## Developement

 It is asked that developers should only add functionality or code that is working and can be tested.
 Dead code, even